 There’s something wrong with me—I don’t have the ______ (skills, strengths, intelligence, talents) that other people seem to have.

 It’s selfish (or greedy) to do what makes me happy and put my needs and desires ahead of my family’s.

-These limiting beliefs are like an invisible fence—we’ve learned to stay inside to avoid the painful zap of guilt and shame that comes from wandering beyond the edges.
+These limiting beliefs are like an invisible fence—and we’ve learned to stay inside to avoid the painful zap of guilt and shame that comes from wandering beyond the edges.

-But here’s the beautiful news: Once you shine a laser light of awareness on your limiting beliefs, they will loosen their grip on you!
+But here’s the good news!
+Once you shine a laser light of awareness on your core limiting beliefs, they will loosen their grip on you!

 You can’t unsee them.

 Your mind begins to understand that these beliefs are just thoughts— other people’s thoughts that were passed on to you—and they are not serving you.
 This insight alone can weaken the false foundation of the long-held beliefs that have been holding you back.

 The following questions will help you uncover some of the hidden beliefs that are keeping you from fully stepping into your power and shining: